SmiteshP/nvim-navic/README.md

 * `highlight` : If set to true, will add colors to icons and text as defined by highlight groups `NavicIcons*` (`NavicIconsFile`, `NavicIconsModule`.. etc.), `NavicText` and `NavicSeparator`.
 * `depth_limit` : Maximum depth of context to be shown.
 If the context hits this depth limit, it is truncated.
 * `depth_limit_indicatior` : Icon to indicate that `depth_limit` was hit and the shown context is truncated.
+* `safe_output` : Sanitize the output for use in statusline and winbar.

 ```lua
 navic.setup {